Introduction

 For the molecules included in the examples

 package, YAML input files (and Molfiles when indicated as molecular structure) are available in the file system.
-To access them, use the following command, taking into account that each YAML file takes the name of its key in the data set.
-For acrylonitrile (with key "C2H3CN"), we will have:
+To access them, use the following command, taking into account that each YAML file takes the name of its key in the dataset.
+The following shows the stored file and its data for acrylonitrile (with key "C2H3CN"):

 from pathlib import Path